 MTH-138.
 Methods of Applied Mathematics I (Not offered 2014–15)An introduction to the mathematical techniques and analysis of ordinary differential equations, partial differential equations, and complex variables.
 The emphasis is on the equations arising from physical, biological, and economic phenomena.
 Prerequisite:

 MTH-164.
-Strategies of Experimentation: Statistical Design and Analysis of Experiments (Winter)Experimentation is at the heart of the scientific method, both in the physical and social sciences.
+Strategies of Experimentation: Statistical Design and Analysis of Experiments (Spring)Experimentation is at the heart of the scientific method, both in the physical and social sciences.
 Not only do experiments validate or disprove existing hypotheses, but often unexpected results lead to the development of new hypotheses and new theoretical understanding.
 This course will focus on strategies to accelerate the scientific method when experimenting with multiple variables.
 Specific topics include design options, such as simple comparative experiments, factorials and fractional factorials, and response surface designs, as well as analysis methods such as graphical methods, analysis of variance, and regression models.
-Familiarity with basic statistics is assumed.
+Prerequisite: MTH-104 or permission from the chair.

 MTH-199.
 Introduction to Logic and Set Theory (Fall, Winter, Spring).Designed to enable the student to develop the ability to understand and communicate mathematical arguments.
 Logic and set theory form the core.
 Selected topics are covered at the discretion of the instructor.
 For those considering any form of mathematics major, the department recommends that Math 199 be taken by fall term of the sophomore year, if possible.
 Prerequisite: